-13. Equity
+14. Equity

 The Company considers total equity (share capital, share premium and retained earnings) to be part of managed capital.
 The primary goal of capital management is to achieve the Ultimate Parent's objectives which include assuring the entity continues as a going concern and optimizing returns to the Ultimate Parent's shareholders.
-The authorized and issued share amounts of the Company's capital as of December 31, 2018 and 2017 is as follows:
+The authorized and issued share amounts of the Company's capital as of December 31, 2019 and 2018 is as follows:

-\$ thous \$ thousands
+\$ the \$ thousands

 Authorized Issued

 Preferred \$73.50 par 7,350 -

 Common \$.333 par 3 1

 7,353 1